Gluten Free Thanksgiving Recipes

 The effort took considerable trial and error in the kitchen but we finally struck gold and got it right.
 My mother altered my grandmother’s stuffing recipe and adapted the turkey gravy.
 My sister Rosie (her daughter is a celiac and her son, who has autism, is following a gluten-free, casein-free diet) selected and roasted the turkey.
 My other sister Lisetta (a celiac who cannot eat dairy, eggs or cane sugar) flew in from out of town to feast and bear witness to our culinary success.

 Today, our Thanksgiving gathering of family and friends is a scrumptious celebration—without gluten, dairy, corn, soy, rice, nuts or eggs.
-This menu honors the best of Thanksgiving without sacrificing flavor, texture, nutrition—or tradition.
+This gluten free Thanksgiving menu honors the best of the holiday without sacrificing flavor, texture, nutrition—or tradition.
 For me, that’s one big reason to give thanks.

 Squash Carrot Soup with Crispy Kale